-A city that fascinates at any time of the year: with the cold winter that makes the colors of the cathedrals on the Red Square even brighter; and with the mild summer heat that allows pleasant walks in the wonderful parks of the city or along the Moscova River.
-Besides being the capital city, Moscow is also one of Russia’s most important cultural centers, home of great men of letters such as Puskin, Dostoevsky, and Anton Chekhov.
+A city that fascinates at any time of the year: with the cold winter that makes the colors of the cathedrals on the Red Square even brighter; and with the mild summer heat that allows pleasant walks in the city’s wonderful parks or along the Moscova River.
+Besides being the capital city, Moscow is also one of Russia’s most important cultural centers, home to great academics such as Puskin, Dostoevsky, and Anton Chekhov.

 1.Red Square and Lenin’s Mausoleum